niwrA/Software-Management-Angular2-Client/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.22-1.

-!Warning: the ui-router-module currently has an issue where you have to disable one line before starting ng serve, and then enabling it again (don't forget to press save each time).
-This only has to be done one for each coding session, until a solution has been found.

 !Tip: open one command for ng serve (which runs and live recompiles the app in dev mode) and one command for generating new components, installing new packages and so on.

 ## Development server